Healthdirect Free Australian health advice you can count on.

 Can surgery be used for cancer?

-Surgery involves a specialist doctor, called a surgeon, performing an operation to remove or repair part of your body.
-Surgery for cancer usually involves partial or complete removal of a cancerous tumour (sometimes referred to as a ‘lesion’ or a 'lump').
+Surgery can be used for many types of cancer.
+Surgery involves a specialist doctor, called a surgeon, who performs an operation to remove or repair part of your body.
+Cancer surgery usually removes part or all of the tumour (sometimes called a 'lesion' or a 'lump').

-Other cancer treatments such as chemotherapy and/or radiotherapy may be used before your surgery to shrink a tumour.
-Called 'neoadjuvant therapy', this can make it easier for surgeons to remove the tumour.
+Chemotherapy or radiotherapy may sometimes be used before your surgery to make the tumour smaller.
+This is called 'neoadjuvant therapy' and it can make it easier for surgeons to remove the cancer.

 What is chemotherapy?

-Chemotherapy is a group of strong medicines often used to treat cancer.
-Chemotherapy can destroy or slow the growth of cells that grow quickly — including cancer cells.
-When speaking to doctors or nurses you may hear it referred to as ‘chemo’.
+Chemotherapy is a group of medicines often used to treat cancer.
+Chemotherapy can destroy or slow the growth of fast-growing cells, including cancer cells.
+When speaking to doctors or nurses you may hear it referred to as 'chemo'.

 What is radiotherapy?

-Radiotherapy, also known as radiation therapy, is a treatment that uses beams of radiation to kill or damage cancer cells so they can't grow or spread.
-Different forms of radiotherapy use different kinds of radiation including x-rays, gamma rays and proton beams.
+Radiotherapy — also known as radiation therapy — is a treatment that uses beams of radiation to kill or damage cancer cells so they can't grow or spread.
+Different forms of radiotherapy use different kinds of radiation, including:

 What is immunotherapy?